What Does Oberon Want From Titania

 In Elizabethan England, fairies were often depicted as mischievous and unpredictable creatures, capable of both benevolent and malevolent acts.
 They were believed to inhabit the liminal spaces between the human and natural worlds, and their interactions with humans were often fraught with danger.
 Oberon, as King of the Fairies, embodies this duality.
 He possesses immense power and can manipulate the natural world at will, yet he is also prone to jealousy, anger, and a desire for control.
 Titania, as his queen, is equally powerful and independent, challenging the traditional patriarchal norms of the time.
 Her refusal to submit to Oberon's authority reflects a growing awareness of female agency and a questioning of traditional gender roles.

-Furthermore, the play explores the theme of love in its various forms: romantic love, familial love, and the love between friends.
+On top of that, the play explores the theme of love in its various forms: romantic love, familial love, and the love between friends.
 Oberon and Titania's conflict serves as a counterpoint to the romantic entanglements of the four young lovers – Hermia, Lysander, Helena, and Demetrius.
 While the lovers struggle with the complexities of romantic desire and societal expectations, Oberon and Titania grapple with the challenges of maintaining a long-term relationship in the face of power struggles and personal insecurities.
 The play suggests that love, in all its forms, requires compromise, understanding, and a willingness to let go of one's own ego.

 Trends and Latest Developments